diegotorres03/web-components-repository/docs/step-by-step.md

 Let's review the initial example with an `event-source`.

-Step 1, add an `event-source` tag just above the `current-session` data store.
+Step 1, add an `event-source` tag just above the `session-store` data store.
 Its trigger will be the `current-level` data set:
 ```html
 ...